Johnny Depp’s sister says Amber Heard called him ‘old and fat’

 She told the court she had attended the LA wedding and then the ceremony on Depp’s private island in the Bahamas.

-“At the actual ceremony in Los Angeles, they had it at my mom’s house, at that ceremony I didn’t have occasion to speak to Amber, I don’t think she wanted to speak to me on that day.”
+“At the actual ceremony in Los Angeles, they had it at my mum’s house, at that ceremony I didn’t have occasion to speak to Amber, I don’t think she wanted to speak to me on that day.”

-She said that she heard Heard talking about whether they should leak the information about the marriage, and Heard has asked her opinion on that and she todl her that she did “not know why” they would leak it.
+She said that she heard Heard talking about whether they should leak the information about the marriage, and Heard has asked her opinion on that and she told her that she did “not know why” they would leak it.

 “On the island where she was actually extremely friendly when I got there, if I am honest I debated going, I didn’t really want to but I took my dad, he wanted to go, and I wanted to show up to make sure that my little brother knew I was always going to be around no matter what.
 Amber was very friendly, it was a very big day for her,” she said.